Mortgage

 Do I have wiggle room in my budget?
 Construction projects don’t always go according to plan.
 Make sure there’s a little flexibility in your financial picture to cover cost overruns, should they occur.

 What other financing options do I have?
-Renovation loans can be a convenient option for fixer-uppers, but they’re not the only one.
-If your renovation plans fall under the category of a want versus a need, consider options like home equity lines of credit (HELOCs), contractor financing or simply saving enough money to complete your project with cash.
+Renovation loans can be a convenient choice for fixer-uppers, but they’re not the only option.
+Consider alternatives, including home equity lines of credit (HELOCs), contractor financing or simply saving enough money to complete your project with cash.